Arriving Soon: Incredible New Journeys for 2023 & 2024!

 Unearth the UNESCO treasures of Hvar

-This morning after breakfast, set off to explore Hvar, another idyllic Mediterranean port.
-Hvar is a popular celebrity destination known for its vast fields of lavender, ancient olive trees, and fruit orchards.
-Set off on a guided walking tour and learn the port town's history, hear about local legends, and visit the lace museum, inside the Benedictine Monastery.
-Aloe lace is made in Croatia only by the nuns of this monastery, and is designated by UNESCO as an Intangible Cultural Heritage feature.
-You'll also visit visit Stari Grad Plain, a UNESCO World Heritage Site.
-The rest of your afternoon is at your leisure.
-You may also choose to go swimming, snorkeling, or fishing (weather permitting).
-Active travelers shouldn't miss the walk to Hvar Fortress, with entrance included.
-Later, enjoy a fascinating onboard lecture.
+Hvar, a popular celebrity destination, is known for its vast fields of lavender, ancient olive trees, and fruit orchards.
+Set off on a guided walking tour this morning and learn the port town's history, hear about local legends, and visit the lace museum inside the Benedictine Monastery.
+Aloe lace is made in Croatia only by the nuns of this monastery, and it is designated by UNESCO as an Intangible Cultural Heritage feature.

 Experience Dubrovnik's Old City and a private concert

-Today, your carefully selected local guide will lead you through Dubrovnik's Old City — a UNESCO World Heritage Site — introducing you to its most heralded landmarks, as well as its hidden gems.
+You will be met by a local guide and enjoy a tour of Dubrovnik's Old City — a UNESCO World Heritage Site — introducing you to its most heralded landmarks, as well as its hidden gems.
 Following the tour, you’ll relax in a centuries-old church for a Vantage-exclusive private classical concert by the Sorkočević Quartet, who are members of the Croatian National Philharmonic Orchestra.

-Return to your ship for lunch, then enjoy a leisurely afternoon and evening.
+You’ll return to the ship for lunch.
+Following lunch on board, enjoy a leisurely afternoon and evening.
 You'll be supplied with a one-day Dubrovnik card, which provides free entrance to numerous sites around the city, including access to the walkway atop the walls surrounding the Old City.
-Your Program Manager and Concierge will be happy to recommend activities to do and places to see.
+Your Cruise Director and Destination Manager will be happy to recommend activities to do and places to see.

 Tour Kotor and the UNESCO surrounding bay

-This morning you'll experience the Bay of Kotor, about which the poet Lord Byron wrote: “The Bay of Kotor, a submerged river canyon surrounded by dramatic rising mountain cliffs, is the jewel of the coast of Montenegro.”
+This morning you'll experience the Bay of Kotor, about which the poet Lord Byron wrote, “The Bay of Kotor, a submerged river canyon surrounded by dramatic rising mountain cliffs, is the jewel of the coast of Montenegro.”
 Tucked away at the head of the bay is the town of Kotor featuring intriguing medieval fortifications.
+Enjoy scenic sailing in the morning before you disembark at the port.
 Here, you’ll learn the town's history — which is believed to stretch back as far as the first century — while you walk the charming tangle of Old World streets.
 The city’s walls stretch up more than 800 feet from sea level to the fortress of Saint Giovanni.
 The views are sure to take your breath away, from medieval churches to staggering mountains.

 Heading toward Dubrovnik, you’ll follow the winding Bay of Kotor, a UNESCO World Heritage Site, and enjoy a beautiful stretch of scenic sailing.
 With its narrow profile and steep walls, Kotor’s bay is often called Europe’s southernmost fjord.
 Technically however, the bay is not a true, glacier-carved fjord, but rather a ria, or submerged river valley.
-In the afternoon, enjoy an informative onboard lecture.
+Tonight, enjoy an informative onboard lecture.

 Spend the day in vibrant Corfu

 Enjoy a splendid day on the scenic island of Corfu, a UNESCO World Heritage Site adorned with Venetian inspiration and a lively local lifestyle.
-You'll have the opportunity to explore Corfu town on the east side, full of traditional bars, restaurants, and shops framed by winding alleyways.
+Once you step ashore, you'll have the opportunity to explore Corfu's east side, full of traditional bars, restaurants, and shops framed by winding alleyways.

 During your time in Corfu, you'll indulge in a tour of one of its most famed attractions — the elegant Achilleion Palace.
 Dating back to 1890, this property was the brainchild of Empress Elizabeth of Austria (also known as Sisi), who was fond of the island and visited often.
 Each floor is adorned with lavish decor, including bronze and stone statues of fabled Greek gods in the palace and the surrounding gardens.

-After your tour, enjoy lunch back on board and a relaxing afternoon at leisure.
 After your tour, enjoy lunch back onboard and a relaxing afternoon at leisure.
-This afternoon, enjoy an onboard lecture before dinner.
+Tonight, enjoy an onboard lecture before dinner.

 See the birthplace of the Olympics

-This morning, we’ll sail into Katakolon and enjoy scenic drives through the villages of Peloponnese.
-Then, you'll have a full day at the location where the ancient Olympic Games originated — in Olympia, a UNESCO World Heritage Site.
+This morning, we’ll dock in Katakolon – where you will be able to step easily off the ship – and enjoy scenic drives through the villages of Peloponnese.
+Then, you'll have a full day where the ancient Olympic Games originated — Olympia, a UNESCO World Heritage Site.
 Surrounded by a natural setting of beauty and serenity, the archeological site dates back to the 10th century B.C., where it first became a sanctuary for the gods and a place to worship Zeus.
-Alongside temples, there's remains of various sporting venues from the festive games that began in 776 BC.
+Alongside temples, there are remains of various sporting venues from the festive games that began in 776 BC.

 In the afternoon, you'll be delighted to join in on a traditional Greek lunch at the Magna Grecia, a family-owned Greek agrotourism farm.
 After a guided tour, sample its house made wine and olive oils while being regaled with local entertainment to boot.